hmenet/TALE/README.md

 Some included examples :
-	ex_pylori : an example with 1 gene tree, and 1 species tree
+	ex_pylori : an example with 1 gene tree, and 1 species tree, from Alexia Nguyen Trung

-	ex_ALE : example given in ALE git, with amalgamation
+	ex_ALE : example given in ALE git (https://github.com/ssolo/ALE), with amalgamation

-	ex_erwinia : example with a matching file for leaves, from Manzano Marin et al.
+	ex_erwinia : example with a matching file for leaves, from Manzano Marin et al. https://doi.org/10.1038/s41396-019-0533-6